Leaderboard

 6 points

-I have been meaning to come back to this for months now and I haven't done but now is as good a time as any.
+14. I have been meaning to come back to this for months now and I haven't done but now is as good a time as any.
 Believe me when I say that the feelings described in my first post were some of the worst I have ever felt, and certainly the worst bout of depression I have ever experienced.
 It all centered around feeling trapped in my job and not able to get ahead, destined to do unfulfilling work forever.
 About a month after that first post (around 19 October 2018) I got a job offer that was remarkable.
 It was at a more reputable employer, in a more senior position, and for 20% more money.
 Three forward moves in one go.
 The work wasn't challenging for the first six months however it was painless, my colleagues were decent and the environment is nice, low stress.
 Since then, I have been pushing for more challenging work and getting it, and also passed two exams since then (waiting on results for the third and feeling confident).
 I have started going to the gym and seeing my body getting built, and I have become super confident and reasonably popular in the workplace.
 Financially, I am in a good place, and have a good chance of a promotion which will more than double my income in the next six months.
 I am feeling consistently happy, relaxed, and seeing the beauty in the world.
 I am taking chances and doing things I always wanted but never realistically saw for myself - took my young nephew to a music festival on the continent in the summer, took a couple of trips abroad, climbed a couple of mountains, and am away to Sweden with the other half next month.
 Now I am realising that this beautiful woman who has stuck by me for years is, in fact, suffering herself with some feelings of blame, low self-esteem, irritation (possibly depressed but she hasn't said it) and I get to now be there for her.
 I am not trying to show off.
 I have never forgot posting on here last year - it was my only time posting on this thread and I remember this thread was the only place I could talk to because no-one knows who I am on here - and have always felt I should come back and let you all know it can turn around.
-Stay in there, keep your head up if you can, and believe that one day you will feel alright again.6 points
+Stay in there, keep your head up if you can, and believe that one day you will feel alright again.

 5 points